© 2006-2015 Bob Hackett, Sander Kingsepp, Peter Cundall and Erich Muehlthaler

-At 1700, MIYAKE departs Singapore for Moji with escort carrier SHINYO and kaibokan KANJU, MANJU, KURAHASHI, CD-28 and torpedo boat HIYODORI escorting convoy HI-76 consisting of oilers NICHIEI, NICHINAN, RYOEI, FUJISAN, KUROSHIO, TARAKAN and TOHO MARUs, ex-seaplane tender KIMIKAWA MARU and cargo ship TEIHOKU MARU (ex French PERSEE).
+At 1700, MIYAKE departs Singapore for Moji with escort carrier SHINYO and kaibokan KANJU, MANJU, KURAHASHI, CD-28 and torpedo boat HIYODORI escorting convoy HI-76 consisting of oilers NICHIEI, NICHINAN, RYOEI, FUJISAN, KUROSHIO, TARAKAN (fitted with a temporary bow) and TOHO MARUs, ex-seaplane tender KIMIKAWA MARU and cargo ship TEIHOKU MARU (ex-French PERSEE).

 8 October 1944: